amoghatsunil/project-application-template/README.md

 In addition to the utility functions, an example analysis has also been implemented in `example_analysis.py`.
 It illustrates how to use the provided utility functions and how to produce output.

-# Feature 1 – Keyword Analysis

-This feature performs an in-depth keyword search across all GitHub issues from the dataset.
-It parses both the issue titles and descriptions to identify occurrences of the specified keyword (case-insensitive).
-The output displays the title of the issue, the exact sentences where the keyword appears, and a summary count of matches per issue.

-In addition, the feature automatically generates a horizontal bar chart that visualizes how many times the keyword occurs across different issues.

-#### Key Highlights
-- Parses and analyzes the entire `poetry_issues_all.json` dataset.
-- Case-insensitive keyword detection in both issue titles and descriptions.
-- Displays relevant contextual sentences.
-- Saves a complete report to `keyword_results.txt`.
-- Generates a bar chart showing keyword frequency per issue.

-#### How to Run
-The following command should be used to run this feature.
-'''
-python run.py --feature 1 --keyword <search_word>
-'''

 ## Setup

 To get started, your team should create a fork of this repository.
 Then, every team member should clone your repository to their local computer.